 Digital technologies have become increasingly important for independent businesses.
-Statistics show that retail sales in 2018 totaled $3.7 trillion across all categories, and 92% of those sales were influenced by digital factors such as online marketplaces, advertising and marketing, and mobile searches.
+Statistics show that retail sales in 2018 totaled $3.7 trillion across all categories, and 92% of those sales were influenced by digital factors such as online marketplaces and reviews, advertising and marketing, and mobile searches.
 That’s why having powerful in-store tools combined with a strong digital business presence is so important today.

 Buck Electric, which partnered with Paladin Data Corporation in 2009, recently added a new weapon to its digital arsenal when it began using Pointy to promote its products online.

 Pointy leverages Buck Electric’s unique inventory and pricing data within Paladin and promotes its products within local Google searches.
 This allows the residents of Ocean Shores to view Buck Electric’s vast selection of items that they could pick up within minutes.
 No online ordering or waiting for delivery necessary.

 “It is very cool!
 Particularly for us because we live and work in a remote area, it seems like everybody today just clicks on Amazon.com to shop and there are a lot of items we have that are the same price.
 This gives us the chance to get that sale first,” explains Jody Cadle, the business’s bookkeeper and de facto marketing guru with her experience from working in the hospitality industry.